iotaledger/iota-wiki/next/docs/wasp/docs/guide/core_concepts/core_contracts/blocklog.md

 ### `getRequestIDsForBlock(n uint32)`

-Returns a list with the IDs of all requests in the block with block index `n`.
+Returns a list with all request IDs in the block with block index `n`.

 #### Parameters